cl8n/osu-wiki/wiki/Community/User_title/en.md

 ![Screenshot of Tom94's profile information](img/dev.png "The \"osu!dev\" title can be seen near the top of Tom94's profile.")

 A **user title** is a short label on a user's profile page set by the [osu! team](/wiki/People/The_Team).
-Most titles indicate membership of a [user group](/wiki/People/The_Team#user-groups), but some users have earned [more unique titles](/wiki/People/Users_with_unique_titles) for specific achievements or contributions.
+Most titles indicate membership of a [group](/wiki/Community/Group), but some users have earned [more unique titles](/wiki/People/Users_with_unique_titles) for specific achievements or contributions.

-The colour of a user title is the same as the user's colour, which is also usually set by group membership.
+The colour of a user title is the same as the [user's colour](/wiki/Community/User_colour), which is also usually set by group membership.
 If the user has no colour set, the title is white.

 ## History